400,000 DMARC boost after Microsoft’s high-volume sender update

 Secure your email and protect your brand

-As Microsoft begins enforcing its high-volume sender policy on May 5 2024, domains without a robust DMARC stance risk increased spam placement or outright rejection.
-DMARC is the frontline defence that prevents attackers from spoofing your brand, safeguards customer trust, and keeps legitimate traffic flowing.
+As Microsoft begins enforcing its high-volume sender policy on May 5, 2024, domains without a robust DMARC stance risk increased spam placement or outright rejection.
+DMARC is the frontline defense that prevents attackers from spoofing your brand, safeguards customer trust, and keeps legitimate traffic flowing.

 Red Sift OnDMARC accelerates your journey from p=none to p=reject with automated domain discovery, step‑by‑step SPF/DKIM guidance, and deep forensic insights—all optimized for Microsoft 365 environments.
 Reach your target audience with OnDMARC, the fastest, most reliable way to meet Microsoft’s new standards and keep every genuine email in the inbox where it belongs.